AB Aurigae b: Formation

-The canonical model for gas giant planet formation – core accretion – has significant difficulty forming massive gas giant planets at AB Aur b's very large distance from its host star.
+The commonly favored model for gas giant planet formation – core accretion – has significant difficulty forming massive gas giant planets at AB Aur b's very large distance from its host star.
 Instead, AB Aur b may be forming by disk (gravitational) instability, where as a massive disk around a star cools, gravity causes the disk to rapidly break up into one or more planet-mass fragments.
 The numerous spiral arms in AB Aur's protoplanetary disk are consistent with models of planet formation by disk instability.

+A paper published in Nature in September 2024 reported observations of the disk around AB Aur made with ALMA that show evidence of gravitational instability in the disk.

+Characteristics

+AB Aurigae b has been estimated to have a radius 2.75 times that of Jupiter, an effective temperature of 2,200 Kelvin, and a surface gravity of 3.5 cgs, which is three times Earth's surface gravity.
+However, these estimated properties may not be reliable, as they might be affected by the planet's circumplanetary disk.